elenaek/postgresql-practice/README.md

 | PGDATABASE | dvdrental | Used for client scripts connection string |
 | PGUSER | postgres | Used for init script and client scripts connection string |
 | PGPASSWORD | postgres | Used for init script and client scripts connection string |

+### Usage
+* pgAdmin4 is packaged with the devcontainer and you can access it by default at `http://localhost:5050`
+    * You can use this to play with Database Administration, test SQL queries and just learn the overall structure of a PostgreSQL database
+* Peruse, test, learn or refer to the postgresql-client scripts from the `psql-client-scripts` directory
+* Peruse, test, learn or refer to the SQL scripts from the `sql-scripts` directory
+    * _DCL_ is Data Control Language scripts, like creating, revoking or granting roles and privileges
+    * _DDL_ is Data Definition Lanaguage scripts, like creating, dropping, updating tables or views
+    * _DML_ is Data Manipulation Language scripts, like selecting attributes, records or tables
+    * _TCL_ is Transaction Control Language scripts, like starting, savepoints, rollingback or ending transactions

 ### Sample Database
 * Sample Database from [NeonTech](https://neon.tech/postgresql/postgresql-getting-started/postgresql-sample-database)